If you don't want to accept cookies, you can change your preferences

 A person will usually be required to pay for secondary healthcare in England if they have:

-Guidance for NHS service providers on charging overseas visitors in England now includes more detail about what NHS staff should do when a person cannot afford to pay their debt.
-When a person is destitute or at imminent risk of destitution, the NHS can chose not to chase the debt, although the debt cannot be cancelled.
+When a NHS debt is accrued, this could lead to a refusal of leave to remain and people can experience financial pressures making repayments.
+Guidance for NHS providers on charging overseas visitors in England states that when a person is destitute or at imminent risk of destitution, the NHS can chose not to chase the debt, although the debt cannot be cancelled.

 Health inequalities in communities could be significantly reduced if the government ends upfront charging for secondary and community NHS care in England.